dsoellinger/Advanced-Algorithms-and-Data-Structures/2_Algorithmic_Paradigms.md

-In 1975 Mehlhorn suggested a simple algoirthm that computes a near-optimum binary search tree in $O(n)$ time:
+In 1975 Mehlhorn suggested a simple algorithm that computes a near-optimum binary search tree in $O(n)$ time:

 - Choose the root of the tree such that the sums of the weights of the left and right subtrees are balanced as good as possible.
 - Apply this scheme recursively for each subtree.